ghall89/bgg-client/README.md

 **`search(query, options)`**

-Calls the `search` endpoint, and returns an array of results.
+Calls the `search` endpoint to look up games by name.
+Returns an array of matching items, including board games, expansions, and other types.
+Supports options like `type` and `exact`.

 **`thing(id, options)`**

-Calls the `thing` endpoint, and returns an object.
+Calls the `thing` endpoint to fetch detailed information about a game or item by its BGG ID.
+Supports options like `stats` to include game statistics.

 **`hot(options)`**

-Calls the `hot` endpoint, and returns an array of results.
+Calls the `hot` endpoint to retrieve a list of trending or popular items.
+You can optionally specify a `type` (e.g., `boardgame`, `rpg`, `boardgameperson`) to filter results.

 ### Example